 Cloud hosting, for example, is not simply shared hosting with a cloud badge stuck on.
-Cloud hosting has certain unique features and advantages that put it in a league of its own when compared to more traditional forms of shared hosting (also see the best cloud storage services).
-This article will explore the difference that set it apart.
+Cloud hosting has certain unique features and advantages that put it in a league of its own when compared to more traditional forms of shared hosting (also see these top cloud storage options).
+This article will explore the differences that set it apart.

 What is cloud hosting?